FIWARE/catalogue/README.md

     system mediation logic and also offers an intuitive graphical interface
 -   The [Cosmos](https://github.com/ging/fiware-cosmos) Generic Enabler enables simpler Big Data analysis over context integrated with popular Big Data platforms (Spark and Flink).

-The following is a list of additional Generic Enablers under incubation within the core context management chapter:

 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic Enabler supports the storage of context data into a time series database (CrateDB and Timescale)